bongomin256/Godfreys-Portfolio/README.md

 ![Portfolio-webpage](/assets/images/screenshot.png)

-#  Web Languages Used
+# Technologies Used

-- HTML to come up with the framework.
+- HTML.
-- CSS to style up the webpage.
+- CSS.

 # Link.

 - The link to deploy the application: https://bongomin256.github.io/Godfreys-Portfolio/
 - The link to the repo: https://github.com/bongomin256/Godfreys-Portfolio